raskyer/razboynik/README.md

 - `./razboynik r -u http://{website}/uploads/script.php`

 If you want to change the parameter sent, add -p flag and precise it.
 Like : `./razboynik r -u ... -p myParameter`.
 By default the parameter is "razboynik".
 Parameter is the name of the field or header or cookie (depends on method) sent to server.
-If the method is GET, razboynik will simply add at the and of the url = ?razboynik={request}.
+If the method is GET, razboynik will simply add at the end of the url = ?razboynik={request}.

 If you want to change the method, add -m flag as : `./razboynik r -u ... -m POST`.
 By default, method is set to GET.
 You have the choice between : GET, POST, HEADER (evil request will be set in headers), COOKIE (not available for now).